 “An angler can have a scale certified after the weighing,” Jack Vitek, IGFA’s world records coordinator, told Sport Fishing.
 “The re-certification is supposed to happen ASAP.”
 Vitek also told Sport Fishing that a certificate of calibration is required for all record entries.

 The fish was caught on a Shimano Tiagra loaded with 100-pound-test line, according to the Tribune, and Yocom said he landed the fish in just 55 minutes.

 “We’ve been out looking for big fish for quite a while, and this time I was fortunate to land one,” he said.

-In January, Ron Tegland took an estimated 432-pounder aboard his boat, Tenacious, off Puerto Vallarta, Mexico.
+In January, Ron Tegland took an estimated 432-pound yellowfin tuna aboard his boat, Tenacious, off Puerto Vallarta, Mexico.

-Three months later, Robert Pedigo, also fishing out of Puerto Vallarta aboard his Journeyman, landed a 427.9-pound fish.
+Three months later, Robert Pedigo, also fishing out of Puerto Vallarta aboard his Journeyman, landed a 427.9-pound yellowfin tuna.
 But it was never submitted for certification for several reasons.

 Time will tell whether this latest big fish proves to be a new all-tackle record yellowfin — and a million-dollar fish, to boot.